Design an education center

 There are two places where we display social icons. .

-- The first is a selection that applies to the blog as a whole and is about favoring, or following the blog as a point of interest.
+Where the icons apply to the blog as a whole and as a means of favoring, or following the blog as a point of interest.

 UTILITY NAVIGATION OR TOP TIER: RSS, FB Like, Twitter Follow, Google+1 Over arching social icons apply to entire blog not to specific content.
 ARTICLE SUMMARY: Below is a list of social icons that should be seen for each article.